metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_deployment_zone_v1alpha3_manifest.md

 Optional:

-- `folder` (String) Folder is the name or inventory path of the folder in which the virtual machine is created/located.
+- `folder` (String) Folder is the name or inventory path of the folder in which thevirtual machine is created/located.
-- `resource_pool` (String) ResourcePool is the name or inventory path of the resource pool in which the virtual machine is created/located.
+- `resource_pool` (String) ResourcePool is the name or inventory path of the resource pool in whichthe virtual machine is created/located.